peerkar/liferay-gsearch/README.md

 With this feature you can boost relevancy for the contents falling into current user's user segments.
 You can adjust the boost factor in the configuration.
 Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

 # 8 Embedding Search Field into a Theme <a name="Search_Field"></a>
+Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) and deploy:

+* fi.soveltia.liferay.gsearch.mini.web-VERSION.jar

+Please see the gsearch-test-theme templates folder for an example of how to embed that into a theme.
+There's also a theme binary in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) if you want to test it.

 # 9 Sample Configurations <a name="Configurations"></a>